Our Struggles

 What is Social Media Addiction?

-Social media addiction is when someone spends excessive time on social media platforms, leading to negative effects on their daily life, mental health, and relationships.
+Social media addiction is when someone spends too much time on social media, and it starts to affect their daily life, emotions, and relationships.

 Signs of Social Media Addiction:

-Constant Checking: Frequently checking social media, even when not necessary.
+Constant Checking: Checking social media all the time, even when it’s not needed.

-Neglecting Responsibilities: Ignoring work, school, or personal responsibilities to spend time online.
+Neglecting Responsibilities: Ignoring school, homework, or chores to be online.

-Emotional Impact: Feeling anxious, depressed, or unhappy when not using social media.
+Emotional Impact: Feeling anxious, sad, or upset when not using social media.

-Interference with Real-Life Interactions: Preferring online interactions over face-to-face ones.
+Interference with Real-Life Interactions: Choosing online chats over talking with friends in person.

 Effects on Mental Health:

-Sleep Issues: Late-night social media use can disrupt sleep patterns.
+Sleep Issues: Using social media late can mess up sleep.

 Managing Social Media Addiction:

-Engage in Offline Activities: Participate in hobbies and activities outside of social media.
+Engage in Offline Activities: Try hobbies and activities outside of social media.

-Seek Support: Talk to friends, family, or a mental health professional if social media use is impacting your life.
+Seek Support: Talk to someone if social media is becoming a problem.

-Understanding and managing social media use is important for maintaining a healthy balance between online and offline life.
+Managing social media use helps keep a good balance between online and real life.

 Author's Opinion 2